anatolii-serzhantov/billionaires-research/README.md

 ### 5. Total net worth amount all billionaires by year
 This line chart
 * Text labels combine the current value, percentage difference to the previous period, and absolute deviation from the previous period in one line.
-* Automatic color coding of metric has been implemented.
 When a metric is declining, the text is colored red with a marker (↓), when it is increasing, it is colored green (↑), and when there is no change, it is colored  gray.
 ![Total net worth amount all billionairs by year](images/Total_net_worth_amount_all_billionairs_by_year.png)